HL7/VhDir/pages/_includes/vhdir-healthcareservice-intro.md

-This profile sets minimum expectations for the [HealthcareService] resource to searching for and fetching a Healthcare Service associated with a provider or an organization.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+This profile sets minimum expectations for searching for and fetching information associated with a healthcare service.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the HealthcareService resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Organization profile:
+The following are example usage scenarios for the vhdir-healthcareservice profile:

--   Query by TBD
+-   TBD

 ##### Mandatory Data Elements and Terminology